kmesh-net/kmesh/docs/proposal/AI-gateway.md

 #### Goals

+- Bring various AI traffic management capabilities into Kmesh ecosystem, such as AI rate limit, cache, fallback, etc.

 - Implement AI plugin that is compatible with various mainstream Gateways based on Envoy and provides capability enhancement for AI scenarios.

-- Design a set of AIPs (CRDs) for AI traffic management that can work with mainstream APIs such as Gateway API while maintaining scalabitily to allow AI governance capabilities to be added incrementally.
+- The AI traffic management AIPs (CRDs) can work with mainstream APIs such as Gateway API while maintaining scalabitily to allow AI governance capabilities to be added incrementally.

 #### Non-Goals